Anatomy of a Bed Glossary

 COVERLET

-The Coverlet has many names.
-It can also be referred to as known as a Blanket Cover, Matelassé, or a Bedspread.
-Coverlets are designed to layer under a duvet, use alone in warmer months, or fold at the foot of the bed.
-The Coverlet creates versatility in temperature regulation, and adds another texture and/or color to the bed’s design.
+A coverlet, also known as a blanket cover, matelassé, or bedspread, is a versatile bedding layer used under a duvet, alone in warmer months, or folded at the foot of the bed.
+It helps regulate temperature and adds texture and color to the bed's design.

 DECORATIVE PILLOW